jeeeppe/cheatsheets/README.md

 # cheatsheets
 Collection of cheatsheets, easy retrievable and structured.
+And more